(Almost-)Quantum Bell Inequalities and Device-Independent Applications: Quantum Bell Inequalities and Self-testing

 \section{Quantum Bell Inequalities and Self-testing}

-In the previous sections, we proved that there are no quantum realizations for non-local boxes on the faces of $\mathrm{NS}(2,2,k)$ of dimension $d \leq 4k-4$.
+In the previous sections, we proved that there are no quantum realizations for nonlocal boxes on the boundary of $\mathrm{NS}(2,2,k)$ of dimension $d \leq 4k-8$, with $k>2$.
 As stated earlier, the well-known Hardy paradox shows that quantum theory allows for a realization of a point on a five-dimensional face of the no-signaling set $\mathrm{NS}(2,2,2)$.
-In ~\cite{zhao2022tilted}, we extended this point to a whole region on the five-dimensional face that admit quantum realization (in an effort to find an optimal point for DI randomness extraction).
+In ~\cite{zhao2022tilted}, we extended this point to a whole region on the five-dimensional face that admits quantum realization (in an effort to find an optimal point for DI randomness extraction).
 Furthermore, we showed that these points allow to self-test all pure two-qubit entangled states except the maximally entangled state.

-In this section, we present a class of tight quantum Bell inequalities in the $(2,m,2)$ where each player performs $m$ binary measurements.
+In this section, we present a class of tight quantum Bell inequalities in the $(2,m,2)$ Bell scenario where each player performs $m\geq 2$ binary measurements.
 Let's denote by $A_i$ and $B_i\,(i=1,\ldots,m)$ the binary observable (outcomes $\pm1$) of Alice and Bob respectively.
-From the Tsirelson characterization of the set of quantum correlations in this scenario and by considering the positive semidefinite completion problem for the set of correlators in this cycle scenario, we obtain one boundary of the set of quantum correlations $\langle A_x B_y \rangle$ as follows.
+From the Tsirelson characterization of the set of quantum correlations in this scenario and by considering the positive semidefinite completion problem for the set of correlators in this cycle scenario~\cite{barrett1993real}, we obtain one boundary of the set of quantum correlations $\langle A_x B_y \rangle$ as follows.

 \begin{proposition} In the $(2,m,2)$ scenario, consider the $2m$ operators $\{A_1,\ldots,A_m,B_1,\ldots,B_m\}$ with binary outcomes $\pm1$ and assumed to fulfill $[A_x,B_y]=0$ and an unknown state $|\psi\>$.
 Define the unit vectors $\vec{A}_x=A_x|\psi\rangle$ and $\vec{B}_y=B_y|\psi\rangle$, and the observed correlations $E_{x,y}\equiv \<\psi|A_xB_y|\psi\>=\vec{A}_x^{\dag}\vec{B}_y=\cos\alpha_{x,y}$, where $\alpha_{x,y}\geq 0$ is the angle between $\vec{A}_x$ and $\vec{B}_y$.
 The set of correlations $E_{x,y}$ achievable in quantum theory (up to relabeling the index of operators) has the boundary: